awsdocs/alexa-for-business-administration-guide/doc_source/private-skills.md

 A private skill has the following characteristics:
 + The skill isn't discoverable in the public Alexa Skills Store\.
-+ The skill developer can whitelist which organizations can review the skill, including its description and functionality, as well as enable it\.
++ The skill developer can choose which organizations can review the skill, including its description and functionality, as well as enable it\.
 + The skill developer can control which organizations can enable the private skill and therefore limit attempts to authenticate against back\-end systems for account linking\.
 + The skill does not need to go through Amazon's certification process for public skill publishing and for every skill change\.
 For more information on public skill certification, see [Certification Requirements for Custom Skills](https://developer.amazon.com/docs/custom-skills/certification-requirements-for-custom-skills.html)\.
-+ The IT admin has additional control to review and enable the skill for the organization through the AWS console\.
++ The IT admin has additional control to review and enable the skill for the organization through the AWS Management Console\.
 + The IT admin can use Alexa for Business to control whether enrolled users can view and enable a private skill\.

 If the skill is intended for a limited audience, such as your organization or partner organizations, it’s a good candidate for a private skill\.